hopper775/BC57E687C-reuse/README.md

 PWR=1

 2. I can pair new devices by sending "AT+PAIR=0" to the UART, number doesn't seem to matter, i it works regardless of what i put there (tried 0, 6, 60), in return i get "PAIR=4"(4 is probably the total number of paired divices).
+3. When connecting it sends a bunch of different data about connection, example:

+NEGOTIATING

+A2DP=1

+A2DP=2

+RATE=44100

+AVRCP=1

+AVRCP=2

+ABSVC=68

+AVRCP_VER=1.4

+PSC=0

+AVRCP=0

+A2DP=0

+ALOST

+PAIR=3

+4. After that if the volume is changed it send its level in range of 0 to 127 (for example "ABSVC=68")
-3. If it does not "understand" what the comand is it thows "ERR=11" but only if part of the comand is somawhat correct(does not respond to complete gibberish, for examle it responds to "AT+" and nothing for "ABC=1")
+5. If it does not "understand" what the comand is it thows "ERR=11" but only if part of the comand is somawhat correct(does not respond to complete gibberish, for examle it responds to "AT+" and nothing for "ABC=1")

 After pairing and conecting i can play audio and it outputs it on spdif out, witch is totally useless for me... nothing  on analog outputs(not surprising).

+Next i will try changing its config so it outputs audio in analog form from DAC.